therealPaulPlay/bugspot-issues-demo/README.md

 # Bugspot demo repository
-This is where the demo will create issues.
+This is where issues from the demo are being created.